aws-samples/terraform-eks-workshop/workshop/content/600_extra_content/620-eks-annotation/configure-cni.md

-**Note: there is no need to cycle the nodes (terminate them) in this case as when the node group was created the CNI extension was already in place - so we only need to annotate the nodes**
+**Note: there is no need to cycle the nodes (terminate them) in this case as when the node group was created the CNI extension was already in place - so we only need to annotate the nodes**.